1 9 7 5 – 1 9 7 7 (UK)

 38 x 50 minute episodes

-Subsequent episodes followed the fortunes of a small group of British survivors, principally Abby Grant, Greg Preston, architect Charles Vaughn and Jenny Richards, as they tried to adapt, rebuild communities and re-invent skills and technologies.
+Subsequent episodes followed the fortunes of a small group of British survivors, principally Abby Grant (Carolyn Seymour), Greg Preston (Ian McCulloch), architect Charles Vaughn (Denis Lill) and Jenny Richards (Lucy Fleming), as they tried to adapt, rebuild communities and re-invent skills and technologies.

 The trials of the survivors were made all the harder by widespread lawlessness and disease.
-Nation’s recurring interest in the misuse of power was widely evidenced, particularly in the segment ‘Genesis’, in which George (Inspector Wexford) Baker played Wormly, a trade union boss attempting to impose a miniature military dictatorship.
+Nation’s recurring interest in the misuse of power was widely evidenced, particularly in the segment ‘Genesis’, in which George (Inspector Wexford) Baker played Wormly, a trade union boss and embryonic robber baron attempting to impose a miniature military dictatorship.

 As a dramatic exploration of the question, Could humanity endure if it had to start all over again?, Survivors was intelligently done.